neoforged/.github/primers/1.22/index.md

         - `CODEC` -> `typedCodec`, not one-to-one
     - `Schema` now takes in a generic for the type it represents
         - The constructor now takes in a list of types instead of an optional, an non-optional property map, non-oprional enuma values, and the codec to serialize the type
+        - `ofTypes` now has an overload that takes in a list of types
     - `SchemaComponent` now takes in a generic for the type it represents
 - `net.minecraft.server.jsonrpc.security.AuthenticationHandler` now implements `ChannelDuplexHandler` instead of `ChannelInboundHandlerAdapter`
     - The constructor now takes in a string set of allowed origins